What is a Colorado Advance Directive?

 - You are facing the possibility of surgery or period of hospitalization

 - You've been diagnosed with a terminal illness

 Whether this Colorado Advance Directive has been made as a result of a recent change in your health or as part of a long-term plan, notarization and witnesses are highly recommended as a best practice for protecting your document if its lawfulness is challenged.
 In Colorado, please keep in mind that Advance Directives in the form of a Living Will are not valid during pregnancy.

 Making an Advance Directive is usually straightforward, but you or your agent might need advice.
 It may depend on whom you reach out to, but often some lawyers will not even agree to review documents that they did not write.
-A more favorable approach might be through the On Call network of attorneys.
+A more favorable approach might be through the Rocket Lawyer attorney network.
 As a Premium member, you will be able to ask for guidance from an experienced attorney or ask additional legal questions about your Advance Directive.
 We're here to support you.

 The fees associated with finding and hiring a law firm to make an Advance Directive might be anywhere between $200 and $1,000, depending on where you are.
 Different from the other websites you might come across, Rocket Lawyer offers more than an Advance Directive template.
-If you ever need support from a lawyer, your Premium membership offers up to 40% in savings when you hire an attorney from our On Call network.
+If you ever need support from a lawyer, your Premium membership offers up to 40% in savings when you hire an attorney from our Rocket Lawyer attorney network.

 With a Rocket Lawyer membership, you can make edits, download it as a PDF document or Word file, and/or print it.
 When you are ready to finish up your Advance Directive, it should be signed.
 Your agent(s) and care providers should receive copies of the fully executed document.